stratosphereips/stratocyberlab/challenges/anyone-home/README.md

 # Anyone Home?

-An attacker-controlled container keeps probing hackerlab (telnet ports) and once it gets a shell, and it verifies its authenticity (by running 3 standard commands), it tries to deploy a malicious payload.
+An attacker-controlled container keeps probing hackerlab (telnet ports) and tries to login.
+Once it gets a shell, and it verifies its authenticity (by running 3 standard commands), it tries to download a malicious payload from a unique path in the attacker's HTTP server.

-Students must spot the activity, trick the attacker with a honeypot, analyse the dropped payload (1st flag), and finally attack back and pwn the attacker's (2nd flag) server.
+Students must spot the activity, trick the attacker with a honeypot, analyse the dropped payload (contains 1st flag), and finally attack back and pwn the attacker's server (to get a 2nd flag).
+The attacker's HTTP endpoint that serves the malicious payload in the 1st phase is vulnerable to LFI which students can exploit to read attacker's SSH private key and login.
+That means students must first solve the 1st task in order to discover the vulnerable HTTP endpoint required for the 2nd task.

 ### Tasks